Tax Implications When Selling Your Texas Rental Property

 Tax deductions on selling rental property

 It is important to pay close attention to property tax deductions when you’re going to sell.
 You’ll still have your usual tax deductions for your rental property up until the time it is sold.
 It may be that you’re not going to get a profit when selling your house in San Antonio.
-This will put you into a situation known as capital loss.
+This will put you into a situation known as a capital loss.
 You’ll be limited as to the sum you can deduct for capital loss.
-This loss can be carried forward for a specific number-of years.
+This loss can be carried forward for specific number-of years.
 Just as there are short-term and long-term capital gains, the same will apply for capital losses.

 Capital gains or losses from capital improvements

-Tax expenses incurred when selling rental property will determine the basis of the property.
+Tax expenses incurred when selling a rental property will determine the basis of the property.
 Usually, this is the amount that you paid to acquire the rental property plus, added expenses that you may have incurred to make the sale.
 In case events occurred that reduced the value of your rental property, then you can likewise lower the basis amount.
-Simultaneously, if you improved the rental property, you can then add the value of improvements to the basis amount.
+Simultaneously, if you improve the rental property, you can then add the value of improvements to the basis amount.
 There are some benefits of having an increased basis as this can help to decrease the amount of taxes you’ll need to pay.
 On the other hand, you can also enjoy the benefits of an increased tax deduction if you have a capital loss.

 Other potential tax obligations you will also incur during the sale of a rental property in Texas is the new NII tax (Net Investment Income Tax).
 However, this is applicable only to specific thresholds and manages capital gains.
 You will have to pay 3.8 percent on your net investment income if this applies to you.
-Being as this isn’t your principal residence, you’re not eligible to be excluded for the capital gain, which usually totals to $250,000/$500,000.
+Being as this isn’t your principal residence, you’re not eligible to be excluded for the capital gain, which usually totals $250,000/$500,000.

-Basically, the rules are that rental properties can be depreciated over a 27.5 years with MARCS system or 40 years period with an alternative system.
+Basically, the rules are that rental properties can be depreciated over 27.5 years with MARCS system or 40 years period with an alternative system.
 So, each year, a part of this can be deducted against the profit you’re making.
 This works out to 3.636 percent per year and improvements must be calculated into the formula of depreciation.
 Looking at the legalities in rental property tax in Texas when selling may mean that you consider other things.
 For instance, if you’ve been claiming depreciation on property, you may be subjected to depreciation-recapture tax.

 What happens if you don’t pay property taxes?